pravega/pravega/docs/key-features.md

 clients, making it ideal for IoT and other time sensitive applications.

-Streams are light weight, Pravega can support millions of Streams, this frees the application from worrying about statically configuring streams and pre allocating a small fixed number of streams and husbanding or limiting stream resource.
+Streams are light weight, Pravega can support millions of Streams, this frees the application from worrying about statically configuring streams and preallocating a small fixed number of streams and husbanding or limiting stream resource.

-Write operations in Pravega are low latency, under 10 ms to return an acknowledgement is returned to a Writer.
-Furthermore, writes are optimized so that I/O throughput is limited by network bandwidth;  the persistence mechanism is not the bottle neck.
+Write operations in Pravega are low latency, under 10 ms to return an acknowledgment is returned to a Writer.
+Furthermore, writes are optimized so that I/O throughput is limited by network bandwidth;  the persistence mechanism is not the bottleneck.
 Pravega uses Apache BookKeeper to persist all write operations.
 BookKeeper persists and protects the data very efficiently.
  Because data is protected before the write operation is acknowledged to the Writer, data is always durable.
 As we discuss below, data durability is a